 To do this, it goes without saying that you must have a reliable overview of your people.
 In other words, a system for centrally storing and maintaining key employee data.

 As many companies have come to realise, not having a dedicated HR master data system can lead to many complications that are felt across the organisation.

 For example, it’s hard to plan a department or country wide restructure, if you don’t have an up-to-date overview of your employees’ skillsets and experience.
 Or if that information is scattered across different files and systems.

-Because master data is not directly linked to an HR process, identifying the need for a system for it can be challenging.
-But the symptoms are there, and identifying them is not that hard.
+Because master data is not directly linked to a HR process, identifying the need for a system is not obvious.
+But the symptoms are there and identifying them is not as hard.